n0m1/MPR121_TouchPad_n0m1/README.md

 Schematic &amp; Layout for an Arduino touch pad shield using the MPR121 touch capacitance chip.

 ## Warning!
+Use at your own risk!!

-This PCB design has been printed and assembled, but has been only partially tested! **Use at your own risk!!**
+*This PCB design has been printed and assembled, but has been only partially tested!*

 ```
 Name    : MPR121_TouchPad_n0m1 Library